kalDima1218/raymarching/README.md

 Raymarching is a technology for rendering scenes.
 It is interesting because the characteristics and positions of objects are described by formulas, which means you can render scenes in any resolution

 ## Third-party libraries
-For .png files saving, i'm used: https://github.com/lvandeve/lodepng
+For .png files saving, i used: https://github.com/lvandeve/lodepng

 ## Features!